Gurdaspur district: Location

 The Gurdaspur district is in the north of Punjab state.
 It falls in the Jalandhar division and is sandwiched between rivers Ravi and Beas.
 The district lies between north-latitude 31°36' and 32°34' and east longitude 74°56' and 75°24' and shares common boundaries with Pathankot district in the north, Beas River in the north-east, Hoshiarpur district in the south-east, Kapurthala district in the south, Amritsar district in the south-west and Pakistan in the north-west.
+It is a border district of Punjab and lies along India-Pakistan border.

+As of 2011, 5.24% of the district area, including Pathankot, consists of forest area.